 Why businesses need chat moderation

 Whether you’re running a brand’s social media page, an online gaming community, or a live-streaming event, you need to keep conversations safe, productive, and on-brand.
-Here’s why businesses are investing in chat moderation services:

-- Keeping conversations on-topic and inclusive.
+- Increasing user engagement: Keeps conversations on-topic, positive, and inclusive.

 The future of chat moderation